Added Jesse Terrace A4 document & some text to HMO section and Craven Road 7 November 2018

 - The other Article 4 Direction requires planning permission to be obtained to convert a house (C3) fronting onto Jesse Terrace to a small house in multiple occupation (C4).
 It was approved in January 2016.
 It may be accessed HERE and the MAP.

-- This is in ADDITION to the Article 4 direction, approved around 2006, which requires planning permission to be obtained should a house owner wish to change ANY of the external features of the houses which can be seen from the road.
-This includes, for example, replacement of, or changes to, front doors, replacement of original wooden sash windows with PVC, railings….
+- This is in ADDITION to the Article 4 direction, which was made on 19th July 2004 and confirmed by Committee in December 2004.
+This requires planning permission to be obtained should a house owner wish to change ANY of the external features of the houses which can be seen from the road.
+This includes, for example, replacement of, or changes to, gates, front doors, replacement of original wooden sash windows with PVC, railings etc. This may be accessed Jesse Terrace Article 4 – building protection

 Conversion to a large house in multiple occupation – usually with more than 6 unrelated occupants – requires planning permission in any case across the whole Borough.